ankush86/meowni-gatsby-demo/src/pages/about.md

 title: about
 date: 2017-01-04T15:04:10.000Z
 ---
-# Hiya!
-I'm Monica.
+# Hello Friend!
+I'm Nitin.

-One day I tweeted too much about sportsball and as Twitter penance I promised I would write a blog post about C++ protipz.
-I didn't have a blog, so here's one about things I find interesting, which may include, but not be limited to, squirrels.
+One day I tweeted too much about running or plant-based-diet and as Twitter penance I promised I would write a blog post about neural networking.
+I didn't have a blog, so here's one about things I find interesting, which may include, but not be limited to, dogs.

-I'm an Emojineer at Google, where I work on [Polymer](https://www.polymer-project.org/), and have probably at least once broken the Internet for you.
+I'm an Enterprise Architect at [Blue Cross NC](https://www.bluecrossnc.com/), where I work on [Polymer](https://www.polymer-project.org/), and have probably at least once broken the Internet for you.
 Before this, I used to work on [Chrome](https://www.chromium.org/).
 Do you know that little button that has appeared in top right corner of your browser?
 Yeah, I did that.
 (Did you also know you can set its text to emoji?
 NOW YOU DO).

 I do a [lot](http://meowni.ca/posts/go-cat-dns-go/) of [pretty](http://meowni.ca/emojillate) [silly](http://meowni.ca/emoji-rain) side [projects](https://caturday-post.herokuapp.com/), mostly related to emoji.
 I also [talk](https://speakerdeck.com/notwaldorf) a bunch at conferences about serious topics, but only if they relate to cats, and will probably eat all of your Oreos, if you have any.